 Graduate and Professional Student Grievance and Appeal Procedures

-Azusa Pacific University provides a means by which graduate and professional students may file a grievance or an appeal for academic and student conduct issues.
-Examples include the appeal of an academic dismissal, academic integrity violation, or denial of a petition for a grade change (for challenging a grade after discussing the grade issue with the instructor, see the Grade Change Process), and the decisions made as a result of the Graduate and Professional Student Standards of Conduct.
+Azusa Pacific University provides a means by which graduate and professional students may file a grievance or an appeal for academic and student life issues, excluding violations of the Standards of Conduct.
+Examples include the appeal of an academic dismissal, academic integrity violation, or denial of a petition for a grade change (for challenging a grade after discussing the grade issue with the instructor, see the Grade Change Process).
 For specific policies related to harassment or Internet uses, see appropriate catalog sections.

 An appeal is a student-initiated response to a faculty, department, or institutionally determined decision.
 A justifiable cause for grievance shall be defined as any act that, in the opinion of the student, is a response to behavior that is claimed by the student to adversely affect the student and is perceived as capricious, prejudicial, or an arbitrary action on the part of any university employee, or an arbitrary or unfair imposition of sanctions.